pdxdave/Graphs/README.md

 #### Specific kinds of graphs
 * Directed graph - can only move along edges in one direction
 * Undirected graph - allows movement in both directions along edges.
+* Cyclic graph - edges allow you to visit at least one verticle.
+* Acyclic graphy - vertices can only be visited once

+### Breadth first search
+* It's a way to search the graph.
+* Explors all possible paths to find one with the smallest possible weight
+* Traversing across before traversing down
+* Never revisits nodes
+* Useful for route or path finding

+#### Breadth first algorithm
+* A starting vertex.
+In a tree it would be the root node.
+In an undirected graph we'd have a labled vertex to start at.
+* Uses a que: first in, first out.